Indian Singaporeans: Migration and settlement

 Following the Portuguese colonisation of Malacca (Malaysia) in 1511, the Portuguese government encouraged their explorers to bring their married Indian women who were converted already to Roman Catholic Christianity, under a policy set by Afonso de Albuquerque, then Viceroy of India.
-These people were Goan Catholics (Konkani Catholics) and East Indians (Catholics of Marathi descent).
+These people were Goan Catholics (Konkani Catholics) and Bombay East Indians (Catholics of Marathi descent).
 Kuparis who were of mixed Samvedic Brahmin, Goan and Portuguese descent also arrived.
 Sinhalese and their children from Portuguese that include Portuguese Burghers from Portuguese Ceylon also came later.
 Their children already intermarried with Malay population, losing their ethnic identities.
 Indian contact was rekindled from 1819 to World War II, when both India and Singapore were under British colonial rule.
 Unlike earlier forms of contact, this led to mass migration and, eventually, the formation of a large, settled and distinct population.
 By 1824, Singapore's first census counted 756 Indian residents, or about 7% of the total population.
 In 1826, official figures give a total population of 13,750, of which 1,021 are Indians – 244 from Bengal and 777 from the Coromandel Coast, most of whom were males.

 Initially, Indian immigrants were predominantly adult men who came from India to find work, serve military duties or prison sentences for several years before returning home.
 There was a constant flow of Indians in and out of the city, keeping the local community fairly transient.
 A minority of Indians were also wealthy merchants who settled in Singapore and built local commercial and social institutions.
 Best known amongst them was Naraina Pillai, the earliest Indian community leader and the island's first building contractor.
 In 1827, he also founded the Sri Mariamman Temple, Singapore oldest Hindu place of worship.

 The influx of Indians in the half century after 1819 led to a brief period when Indians, for the only time, overtook the Malays to become the second largest ethnic group.
 In 1860, they formed 16% of the population.
 However, their number then fell from 13,000 that year to 12,000 in 1880, or 8.7% of the population.
 Following this, Indians slowly began to settle permanently in greater numbers and the relative size of the community in colonial Singapore became stable, fluctuating between 7.7% and 9.4%.